-Bruce Noble is our designated import joining us from Fredericton.
+Bruce Noble (Fredericton, NB) works in Saint John during the week and we use his apartment for rehearsals.
 While sea shanties have become his passion, Bruce's first love was musical theatre.
 He shared the stage with his son in a number of productions put on by the Fredericton Gilbert & Sullivan Society.
 Bruce also sang with the Fredericton Choral Society and the Fredericton Men's Chorus.

 When he was younger, Dale Peters (Saint John, NB) enjoyed singing in high school musicals and then in local operettas.
 He was also part of a folk group while attending university.
 After graduation he and his wife taught in a small outport community where he developed an appreciation for traditional Newfoundland music.
 When he returned to Saint John, he joined a number of choirs and for the past few years he has sung with both Men & Music and Before the Mast.